Our End of the Year Insights with Predictions for 2016

 In short, the theme of 2015 has been personalization.
 “Everything is about understanding the user and making a personal experience for them.
 Spotify — calculate your pace and they’ll pick the right track for you.
 Custom Converse: Can you design a better sneaker than Patti Smith?
 The user is in control — and I love it!”
 (Maya Friedman)

-Now that the connection between human and machine is constant, we expect brands to adapt to our activities, predict our preferences and even talk to us.
+Now that the connection between humans and machines is constant, we expect brands to adapt to our activities, predict our preferences and even talk to us.
 So what innovations are in store for 2016?

 Further blurring of the lines between human and machine

-Where streaming has allowed people to customize their experience with video and music, wearable devices and biometrics will help us customize the way we experience daily life.
+Where streaming has allowed people to customize their experiences with music and video, wearable devices and biometrics will help us customize the way we experience daily life.
 “From touch to speech, to gesture and eventually thought (see NeuroSky and similar technologies already used for decades in military applications) biometrics will become increasingly used for identification and for all kinds of purchases.”
 (Joel Douek, West Coast Creative Director and Chief Scientist)

 Virtual Reality will become increasingly mainstream and varied in its use